emilybache/Yatzy-Approval-Kata/README.md

 (assuming you already have texttest installed, see http://texttest.org)

 You will need to point out the location of your clone of the code, so that texttest can find it.
-In your personal texttest config file $HOME/.texttest/config, include this:
+In your personal texttest config file $HOME/.texttest/config, include this: (create that file if it doesn't exist)

     [checkout_location]
-    yatzy:/home/demo/workspace/Yatzy-Approval-Kata-sample-solution
+    yatzy:/home/demo/workspace/Yatzy-Approval-Kata

 Then you can open the texttest GUI like this:

-    texttest -a yatzy -d /home/demo/workspace/Yatzy-Approval-Kata-sample-solution/texttests
+    texttest -a yatzy -d /home/demo/workspace/Yatzy-Approval-Kata/texttests

 adjust /home/demo/workspace as appropriate for your machine